-- ► Check that the terminal and terminal guard, if fitted, are unobstructed and undamaged. - ► If the appliance is in a compartment or cupboard, check that the specified service space around the appliance is clear. - Check all joints and connections in the system and remake any that show signs of leakage. - Refill and re-pressurise if applicable as described in the commissioning section. - Operate the appliance and take note of any irregularities.
+- Check that the terminal and terminal guard, if fitted, are unobstructed and undamaged. - ► If the appliance is in a compartment or cupboard, check that the specified service space around the appliance is clear. - Check all joints and connections in the system and remake any that show signs of leakage.
+Refill and to procesurise if applicable as described in the - Refill and re-pressurise if applicable as described in the commissioning section. - Operate the appliance and take note of any irregularities.
 Refer to the fault finding pages for rectification procedure.